Batch Processing Images with Fireworks

 Watch as the computer tirelessly does all your work for you.
 If you have a lot of images to process, now is a good time to go get a burrito.

 When you come back, you’ll have a nice neat pile of processed images waiting for you.

 Hey!
-This wasn't written by a pride of lions!
+This wasn't written by a flock of camels!
 It was written by Matt DeClaire, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!